cr-marcstevens/primegen/README.md

 # Memory usage

-`primegen` needs an upper-bound U to which it will sieve.
+`primegen` generate primes up to a given upper-bound U to which it will sieve.
 It will use approximately U/16 bytes of RAM.